kimoppalfens/kimoppalfens.github.io/_posts/2018-12-10-CMG with HTTP.md

 ## Cost ##

-One you bring up the Cloud Management Gateway, the question of the variable cost comes up sooner rather than later :)
+When you bring up the Cloud Management Gateway, the question of the variable cost comes up sooner rather than later :)
 It's becoming a running joke but chances are that you are paying more for regular stamps in your office than you will for the cloud management gateway.

 Your CMG cost will be made up out of these 3 components :